-Indie Diversity Training Schemes (IDTS)
+Pact Indie Diversity Training Scheme (IDTS)

-The scheme has honestly changed my life.
+The Scheme has honestly changed my life.
 Being able to learn and earn is such a rarity, especially in the TV industry.”

-- Alex Garlitos, 2015 Trainee with Hat Trick Productions
+Alex Garlitos, Trainee with Hat Trick Productions

 Pact firmly believes that diversity in the film and TV industries matters, and that as a sector we should be encouraging and supporting new entrants who reflect the full diversity of the UK today.